What Is PHI Compliance?

 - Protects patient health information and thus helps prevent any data breaches

 - Undertakes the job of preventing the actual loss, any loss of control, security compromises, unauthorized PHI access, or illegal PII acquisitions.

 - Alert reports are generated based on the severity of any attempts made towards security breaches towards PHI and PII.

-- Making the healthcare firms gain more significant level visibility on who is accessing and using their health-related data, and where that is going, and also how it is transmitted, and to whom it is sent, etc.
+- Making the healthcare firms gain a more significant level of visibility on who is accessing and using their health-related data, and where that is going, and also how it is transmitted, and to whom it is sent, etc.

 - User Access Control helps in controlling the user-level access of PHI and PII.

 - The system logging trail is a generation for user activity done on PHI and PII.

 - The mechanism for intrusion detection also exists wherein it is monitored that who is attempting to access PHI and PII from outside the perimeter of the hospital network